shuai-xu/flink/docs/dev/table/common.md

 // create a TableSource
 TableSource csvSource = new CsvTableSource("/path/to/file", ...);

-// register the TableSource as table "CsvTable" tableEnv.registerTableSource("CsvTable", csvSource);
+// register the TableSource as table "CsvTable" to the default catalog and database of CatalogManager tableEnv.registerTableSource("CsvTable", csvSource);
 {% endhighlight %}
 </div>